foonerd/volumio3-plymouth/README.md

 Plymouth is an application that runs very early in the boot process (even before the root filesystem is mounted!) that provides a graphical boot animation while the boot process happens in the background.

-This repo is intended for [Volumio music player](https://volumio.com/) MPD enhancements for armfh.
+This repo is intended for [Volumio music player](https://volumio.com/) plymouth enhancements for arm, armv7 and x64.

 ### Contents